Track mileage automatically

 With the cents per kilometre method, you can claim up to 5,000 business miles per business-owned vehicle per year.
 However, if you use this, you won’t be able to claim for anything other than fuel costs.
 The cents per kilometre method is designed to simplify calculating your car tax deductions by incorporating all your car expenses into a single rate per kilometre.

-The ATO’s rate is 85 cents per kilometre, and covers all your car-related costs, including fuel.
+The ATO’s rate for 2024/2025 is 88 cents per kilometre, and covers all your car-related costs, including fuel.

 You don’t need evidence, but you must be able to show how you worked out your kilometres, including accurate mileage log records.